 - 19.6.1 Score and Classification Falsification No competitor will falsify score, or classification, nor that of any other competitor, nor be an accessory thereto. - 19.7 Lack of Classification Evidence It is the competitor's responsibility to have his NRA Official Classification Card or Score Record Book with required scores for temporary classification (Rules 19.1 and 19.14) and to present classification evidence when required.
 Any competitor who cannot present such evidence will fire in the Master Class.
 A competitor's classification will not change during a tournament.
 A competitor will enter a tournament under the correct classification and fire the entire tournament in that class.
-Should it be discovered during a tournament that a competitor has entered in a class lower than is appropriate, the tournament records will be corrected to show the correct classification for the entire tournament. - 19.8 Competing In a Higher Class Any individual or team may elect, before firing, to compete in a higher classification than the one in which classified.
-Such individual or team must fire in such higher class throughout the tournament and not revert to earned classification for
+Should it be discovered during a tournament that a competitor has entered in a class lower than is appropriate, the tournament records will be corrected to show the correct classification for the entire tournament.

-- 19.10 Appeals Any competitor having reason to believe they are improperly classified may file an appeal with the NRA stating all essential facts.
+- 19.8 Competing In a Higher Class Any individual or team may elect, before firing, to compete in a higher classification than the one in which classified.
+Such individual or team must fire in such higher class throughout the tournament and not revert to earned classification for any event in that tournament. - 19.9 Obsolete Classifications and Scores-All classifications and scores (including temporary, Rule 19.14) except Master, shall become obsolete if the competitor does not fire in NRA competition at least once during 3 successive calendar years.
+Master classifications and scores shall become obsolete if the competitor does not fire in NRA competition at least once during 5 successive calendar years. - 19.10 Appeals Any competitor having reason to believe they are improperly classified may file an appeal with the NRA stating all essential facts.
 Such appeal will be reviewed by the NRA Protest Committee. - 19.11 Protests Any person who believes that another competitor has been improperly classified may file a protest with the NRA stating all essential facts.
-Such appeal will be reviewed by the NRA Protest Committee - 19.12 Team Classification Teams are classified by computing the "team average" based on the classification of each firing member of the team.
+Such appeal will be reviewed by the NRA Protest Committee. - 19.12 Team Classification Teams are classified by computing the "team average" based on the classification of each firing member of the team.
 To compute this "team average" the key in Table No. 1 for the different classes will be used for both outdoor and indoor competition and the team total divided by the number of firing members of the team.
 Any fractional figure in the team average of one half or more will place the team in the next higher class.
 The "team average" will establish classification of a team as a unit but will not affect in any way the individual classification of team members.